Quad-SMU

 Introduction

 As I discuss in the DIY-SMU project, SMUs are really useful.
 But really expensive.
 Evan a low voltage SMU is expensive.
 How about a 4 channel, low voltage SMU for about $250 parts cost?
 Analog Devices AD5522 to the rescue.
 Analog calls it a PMU (Parametric Measurement Unit) and it is typically used for IC DC parametric testing.
-Since it has bipolar current and voltage source, and current and voltage measure capability, I call it an SMU.
+Since it has bipolar, 4 quadrant current and voltage source, With current and voltage measure capability, I call it an SMU.
 This IC is a 4 channel, 4 quadrant SMU with the following capabilities:

-What would you do with such a thing?
+What could you do with such a thing?

 Here is the AD5522 Quad SMU IC block diagram from Analog Devices, showing just one channel.